ThemeFuse/Brizy/README.md

 ## Changelog

+### 2.5.5 - 2024-09-17

+* Fixed:  Simplified the method that obtain the attachment by UID

 ### 2.5.4 - 2024-09-17

 * New: Hover animations for Buttons
 * New: Paypal element
 * New: Slideshow option for Section